 The Kentown Wizard Foundation help Make-A-Wish UK grant life-changing wishes

-Connie, aged 6 from Stockport, was born prematurely and had a cardiac arrest at just two days old.
-Following this, she has been diagnosed with Cerebral Palsy, sight impairment, deafness and is tube-fed.
+Connie, from Stockport near Manchester, was born prematurely and had a cardiac arrest at just two days old.
+She was later diagnosed with Cerebral Palsy, sight and hearing impairments, and is tube-fed.

-Disney songs and characters, especially Elsa from Frozen, are Connie’s favourite.
+Now aged six, Connie enjoys Disney songs and characters, especially Elsa from Frozen.
 She also loves fireworks, lights and sounds.
-Her serious illness means travelling away from home can be difficult, and not all attractions and theme parks are equipped for Connie to access rides, so when we gave Connie the chance to choose her One True Wish, a trip to Disneyland Paris was chosen.
+Her serious illness means travelling anywhere can be difficult, and not all attractions and theme parks are equipped for Connie to access rides, so when we gave Connie the chance to choose her wish, a trip to Disneyland Paris was the winner!

 In April 2018, Connie’s wish came true.
-Afterwards, Connie’s mum wrote a letter to her Wishgranter, Laura, at Make-A-Wish UK.
+Afterwards, Connie’s mum wrote a letter to her Wishgranter, Laura, at Make-A-Wish UK, saying:

 First and foremost we would like to say a massive thank you for everything you have done for us.
 Connie’s wish truly was the trip of a lifetime!